ReadyMouse/BananaBetting/DEMO.md

-# A Step-by-Step Demostration of Capbilities
+# A Step-by-Step Demonstration of Capabilities

 **⚠️ IMPORTANT DISCLAIMER ⚠️**
 This project was created for the [**2025 ZecHub Hackathon**](https://hackathon.zechub.wiki/) and is intended **ONLY** for educational purposes, blockchain functionality testing, and hackathon demonstration.